-Contact for further information: Mrs R Langstaff
+Contact for further information: Mrs L Coopey

-The GCSE in Business allows students to study two themes, the first being the investigation of small business.
-This is where the students will find out how to start up and run a small business.
+The GCSE in Business allows students to study two themes: investigating small businesses and how businesses are built.
+When investigating small businesses, students will find out how to start up and run a small business.
 This theme includes all the basics of start up from choosing a legal ownership type, to gaining finance as well as setting aims and objectives.
-Moving onto theme 2 allows students to study how we build businesses.
+Moving onto theme two allows students to study how we build businesses.
 This covers the different ways to expand an enterprise including going international.
 This theme also sees students learn about production and procurement as well as managing human resources.